open-ead/sead/README.md

 - A C++17 capable compiler (or >= Clang 4.0).
 While older parts of sead are written in C++03, the newer modules in sead target C++11 (or newer) and recent C++ language or library features make writing C++ more convenient.
 - CMake 3.10+

-When implementing .cpp functions, please compare the assembly output against the original function and make it match the original code.
-At this scale, that is pretty muchc the only way to ensure accuracy and functional equivalency.
+When **implementing non-inlined functions**, please compare the assembly output against the original function and make it match the original code.
+At this scale, that is pretty much the only reliable way to ensure accuracy and functional equivalency.
+However, given the large number of functions, feel free to ignore regalloc differences and mark functions as semantically equivalent when those are the only changes.

+For **header-only utilities** (like container classes), use pilot/debug builds, assertion messages and common sense to try to undo function inlining.
+For example, if you see the same assertion appear in many functions and the file name is a header file, or if you see identical snippets of code in many different places, chances are that you are dealing with an inlined function.
+In that case, you should refactor the inlined code into its own function.

+Also note that introducing inlined functions is sometimes necessary to get the desired codegen.